lstuma/epidemic_simulation/README.md

 # virus_simulation
-Just some gamy stuff right here
+## What
+Just a fun little "simulation".